-A flatter demand profile across the day may also enable the industry to reduce some peak capacity (and associated operating costs) and focus on other segments (e.g., freight, longer distance leisure journeys).
-Peak hour demand, albeit on fewer days of the week as commuting frequency reduces, is unlikely to be significantly reduced as a result of the pandemic.
+A flatter demand profile across the day may also enable the industry to reduce some peak capacity (and associated operating costs) and focus on other segments (e.g. freight, longer distance leisure journeys with higher yields).
+Peak hour demand, albeit on fewer days of the week as commuting frequency reduces, is unlikely to be significantly reduced as a result of the pandemic. schemes in the South East that we under development pre-pandemic may now be delayed.
+For now, the focus of efforts will need to be on revenue recovery and developing new markets.

 However, there is no escaping the fact that the railway's finances are under extreme financial pressure.
-It is increasingly hard to make the case for investing in the South East's rail network in the short term, and there are already signs that schemes in the South East that were almost "shovel ready" pre-pandemic are now unlikely to be realised this decade.
+It is increasingly hard to make the case for investing in the South East's rail network in the short term, and there are already signs that schemes in the South East that were under development pre-pandemic may now be delayed.
 For now, the focus of efforts will need to be on revenue recovery and developing new markets.